Azure/CloudShell/docs/package-inclusion-guide.md

 1. Useful for Azure users and administrators
 2. Available on [Azure Linux Operating System](https://github.com/microsoft/azurelinux)
-3. Vulnerability free
+3. Is consistently vulnerability free:
-    - No unfixed CVEs for the package on Azure Linux OS past 30 days
+    - Does not have unfixed CVE lingering around.
 4. Has appropriate license:
     - Azure Cloud Shell (or Microsoft) should be allowed to both consume and distribute the package freely.
 5. Well-maintained and supported